olavolav/te-causality/README.markdown

 See below for details on the file formats of the input data to the causality programs.
 You will need a SimKernel control file, and and some input time series, either directly loaded from disk, or in the form of spike trains.
 In the latter case, the te-datainit library will simulate a fluorescence signal.

-Note that minimal sample files are included in the transferentropy/tests directory.
+Note that minimal sample files are included in the `transferentropy-sim/tests` directory.

 ### SimKernel control file

-All of the resconstruction and signal parameters are set via SimKernel.
+All of the reconstruction and signal parameters are set via SimKernel.
 See the [SimKernel repository](https://github.com/ChristophKirst/SimKernel) for general documentation.

 In principle, all parameters like `size` for the number of nodes or `SourceMarkovOrder` for the order of the assumed Markov process are set in this file and can be changed without re-compiling the GTE programs.